The global economy swings back and forth between high and low growth periods on average, every ten years.

 Leading organizations typically invest in the following three areas.

 When teams are on deadline and have their hands full with project work, there isn’t much bandwidth to assess for organizational efficiency outside of the immediate project scope.
 However, a standardized workflow can help automate repetitive tasks, reduce inefficiencies and ultimately deliver better results with reduced resources.

 New developments in technology mean there are software tools that can quickly and easily automate many of the most resource intensive project tasks.

 From creating pipeline project estimates in EXCEL, to utilizing a combination of GANTT charts and P6 or MS Project for linear projects, or even creating Phase Documents using Autocad, manual methodologies are no longer the only option.
 Instead, forward looking firms adopt proven software tools to estimate, schedule and deliver projects faster and more accurately.

 Projects are only as successful as the people working on them.
 While implementing and onboarding a new software can certainly improve project outcomes, it’s rare that results dramatically improve without training.

 Investing in the skills of the project team to ensure their abilities to utilize cutting edge software solutions, results in far reduced ramp up times.
-Leaders know they can shave days off set up by training their teams to use highly efficient project tools like TILOS, Powerproject, APEX, Phase Manager and ISETIA.
+Leaders know they can shave days off set up by training their teams to use highly efficient project tools like TILOS, Powerproject, Phase Manager, and ISETIA.

 Choices made now can impact success for up to ten years